opensearch-project/documentation-website/_data-prepper/common-use-cases/s3-logs.md

 ## Architecture

-Data Prepper supports reading objects from S3 buckets using an [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) (Amazon SQS) queue and [Amazon S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html).
+Data Prepper can read objects from S3 buckets using an [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) (Amazon SQS) queue and [Amazon S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html).

 Data Prepper polls the Amazon SQS queue for S3 event notifications.
 When Data Prepper receives a notification that an S3 object was created, Data Prepper reads and parses that S3 object.